 Born in Brooklyn, Dulcinea Langfelder studied dance, mime with Étienne Decroux, and theatre.
 She moves to Montréal in 1978 to work with the troupe Omnibus.
 She founds her own company in 1985, creating multidisciplinary works that have toured extensively around the world.
 Vicious Circle (1985), The Lady Next Door (1989), Hockey!
 O.K.?
 (1991), Portrait of a Woman with Suitcase (1994), Victoria (1999), Dulcinea’s Lament (2008), Pillow Talk, an essay on dreaming (2016), Cheek to Cheek; love with a capital C (2019), and a musical collaboration with Philippe Noireaut are her major works.
 She created more than twenty choreographies for theatre, musical comedy, television, and cinema.

 Julie Pichette is a multidisciplinary artist whose fields of exploration are dance, visual arts, and scenographic costumes.
-A graduate of L’École de danse de Québec, Julie perfected Japanese butoh dance and Bharatanatyam.
-As aa performer, choreographer, scenographer, and costume designer, she participates in various artistic events.
-In 2011, she completes a Master’s degree in Visual Arts in Creation at Université Laval (scenographic costume, visual arts, and butoh dance).
+A graduate of L’École de danse de Québec, Julie perfected Japanese Butoh dance and Bharatanatyam.
+As a performer, choreographer, scenographer, and costume designer, she participates in various artistic events.
+In 2011, she completes a Master’s degree in Visual Arts in Creation at Université Laval (scenographic costume, visual arts, and Butoh dance).
 Her work focuses on solo choreographic creation for herself based on the scenographic costumes she designs and creates.
-In recent years, she has been exploring group choreography tinged with butoh.
+In recent years, she has been exploring group choreography tinged with Butoh.

 Choreographer and performer Deepti Gupta

 Lighting designer Jennifer Lennon